 Ask yourself – WHO is my brand?

 Solid branding is achieved through color, imagery, language and typography.

-Color.
-Just because your favourite colour might be sunshine yellow, doesn’t mean your company logo should be that colour too.
-Colors are more important and influential than you might think.
+Colour.
+Just because your favourite colour might be sunshine yellow, doesn’t mean your company logo should be.
+Colours are more important and influential than you might think.
 Learn what they mean, how they affect us and be careful to choose the right one(s) to represent your brand.
 Be sure to select only 1-3 colours to represent your brand, too many colours can cause a diluted brand image and be costlier for printed pieces.